dolthub/go-mysql-server/README.md

 - `ROUND(number, decimals)`: Round the `number` to `decimals` decimal places.
 - `CONNECTION_ID()`: Return the current connection ID.
 - `SOUNDEX(str)`: Returns the soundex of a string.
+- `JSON_EXTRACT(json_doc, path, ...)`:  Extracts data from a json document using json paths.
+- `LN(X)`: Return the natural logarithm of X.
+- `LOG2(X)`: Returns the base-2 logarithm of X.
+- `LOG10(X)`: Returns the base-10 logarithm of X.
+- `LOG(X), LOG(B, X)`: If called with one parameter, this function returns the natural logarithm of X. If called with two parameters, this function returns the logarithm of X to the base B. If X is less than or equal to 0, or if B is less than or equal to 1, then NULL is returned.
+- `RPAD(str, len, padstr)`: Returns the string str, right-padded with the string padstr to a length of len characters.
+- `LPAD(str, len, padstr)`: Return the string argument, left-padded with the specified string.
+- `SQRT(X)`: Returns the square root of a nonnegative number X.
+- `POW(X, Y)`, `POWER(X, Y)`: Returns the value of X raised to the power of Y.
+- `TRIM(str)`: Returns the string str with all spaces removed.
+- `LTRIM(str)`: Returns the string str with leading space characters removed.
+- `RTRIM(str)`: Returns the string str with trailing space characters removed.
+- `REVERSE(str)`: Returns the string str with the order of the characters reversed.
+- `REPEAT(str, count)`: Returns a string consisting of the string str repeated count times.
+- `REPLACE(str,from_str,to_str)`: Returns the string str with all occurrences of the string from_str replaced by the string to_str.
+- `IFNULL(expr1, expr2)`: If expr1 is not NULL, IFNULL() returns expr1; otherwise it returns expr2.
+- `NULLIF(expr1, expr2)`: Returns NULL if expr1 = expr2 is true, otherwise returns expr1.

 ## Example